The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Study Design

 \paragraph{Disclosures}

 Before proceeding to P2, participants may be shown general explanatory materials or specific disclosures on model bias and feature correlations.
-In the model bias disclosure (\autoref{fig:bias_disclosure_in_body}), participants are told that the model they saw in P1 had a low demographic parity (below $80\%$) (see \autoref{sec:metrics} for details about demographic parity).
-In the correlation disclosure \autoref{fig:proxy_disclosure_in_body}, participants are told the correlation between each university and gender in the model's training data.
+In the model bias disclosure (\aptLtoX[graphic=no,type=html]{Figure~\ref{fig:bias_disclosure_in_body}}{\autoref{fig:bias_disclosure_in_body}}), participants are told that the model they saw in P1 had a low demographic parity (below $80\%$) (see \aptLtoX[graphic=no,type=html]{\S\ref{sec:metrics}}{\autoref{sec:metrics}} for details about demographic parity).
+In the correlation disclosure \aptLtoX[graphic=no,type=html]{Figure~\ref{fig:proxy_disclosure_in_body}}{\autoref{fig:proxy_disclosure_in_body}}, participants are told the correlation between each university and gender in the model's training data.
 The bias disclosure is shown across conditions, whereas correlation disclosure is only shown in the proxy conditions \textit{with correlation disclosure}.
 In the proxy conditions \textit{without correlation disclosure}, participants are only told that models can rely on proxy features to make biased predictions, without specifying the correlation between gender and university.
 This is done to make participants aware of potential biases without explicitly disclosing the correlations.

-Based on the disclosures seen, participants are asked up to two comprehension questions (\autoref{fig:corr_check} in the Appendix).
+Based on the disclosures seen, participants are asked up to two comprehension questions (\aptLtoX[graphic=no,type=html]{Figure~\ref{fig:corr_check}}{\autoref{fig:corr_check}} in the Appendix).
 All are asked whether the model's demographic parity was above $80\%$.
 Those who received correlation disclosure are asked to select one university that is highly associated with women.

-Note that before or during the first phase of the task, participants are never encouraged or primed to think about fairness explicitly.
+Note that participants are not encouraged or primed to consider fairness explicitly before or during the first phase of the task.
 We only refer to fairness directly after phase 1.
 This allows us to measure how well participants can notice, or account for, unfairness when they aren't explicitly told to look out for it in phase 1.
-Following this, in phase 2, we can then measure how participants perceive and account for unfairness when they know it is a salient concern.
+Subsequently, in phase 2, we can measure how participants perceive and account for unfairness when they know it is a salient concern.